 €57,48 €47,50 hors TVA

-Spinal Dysraphism (SD), also known as Myelodysplasia, is an inherited neurological disorder present at birth due to an error in the development of an embryo.
+Spinal Dysraphism (SD), also known as Myelodysplasia, is a hereditary neurological disorder present at birth due to an error in the development of an embryo.

 10 working days